 We had (and still have) a real challenge balancing these ‘table-stakes’ features with differentiating features that people actually buy Dovetail for.
 Users ask for table-stakes features since that’s what they expect from other tools, and indeed, some companies still make purchasing decisions based on a checklist of requirements.
 It felt very easy to simply end up with a piece of software jam-packed with features that actually did nothing valuable.

-Following our principles above, and many more I haven’t covered here, we released a lot of features in 2018: bar chart, bulk editing, collaborative editing, CSV import / export, custom colors, domain-restricted sign up, formatting toolbar, full-text search with querying, hyperlinks, images and files, improved billing system, improved navigation, indented list items, inline audio / video previews, line chart, project access control, project categories, project templates, sentiment analysis, tables, trash, user onboarding, and a Zapier integration.
+Following our principles above, and many more I haven’t covered here, we released a lot of features in 2018: bar chart, bulk editing, collaborative editing, CSV import / export, custom colors, domain-restricted sign up, formatting toolbar, full-text search with querying, hyperlinks, images and files, improved billing system, improved navigation, indented list items, inline audio / video previews, project access control, project categories, project templates, sentiment analysis, tables, trash, user onboarding, and a Zapier integration.

 2018 was full on and extremely tiring, but overall it was a great year for Dovetail.
 We’re thankful for all of our customers, friends, family, and everyone else who have helped us get this far.
 We couldn’t have done it without you.

 In 2019, we’re focusing on becoming the obvious user research platform for businesses.
 This involves a lot of product development, hiring, and changes to become great at day-to-day operations.
 You can read all about our plans here: